DB session records are only created when users authenticate

 Edit: TYPO3 4.2.4 - PHP 5.2.x - tested with FireFox on Mac OS X and Windows

 Edit: Sorry, I made a mistake, now the hotfix works fine!

-#19 Updated by Michael Stucki about 8 years ago
+#19 Updated by Michael Stucki over 8 years ago

 By having a look at patch "10205.diff" I think it is not solving the problem correctly.